Mastering the Inbox: 7 Actionable Tips to Beat Email Overload

 What is email overload?

-Email overload is the feeling of being overwhelmed by the volume of emails in your inbox.
+Email overload is the feeling of being overwhelmed by the volume of emails in your inbox(es).
 It feels like a relentless onslaught of messages that flood your inbox, leaving you overwhelmed and stressed.
-It can feel like trying to navigate a crowded marketplace with vendors vying for your attention from all sides.
+It can feel like trying to navigate a crowded market with people shouting for your attention from all sides.

 It can be caused by a number of factors, including: